Quarter-inch cartridge: SLR

 SLR is Tandberg Data's name for its line of high-capacity QIC data cartridge drives.
 As of 2005, Tandberg was the only manufacturer of SLR/QIC drives in the world.
 The largest SLR drive can hold 70 GB of data (140 GB compressed).

 QIC-Wide

-A variant from Sony that uses a wider .315 inch (8 mm) tape and increases the recording density.
+A variant from Sony using a wider .315 inch (8 mm) tape and increases the recording density.
 QIC-Wide drives are backwards compatible with QIC tapes.

 QIC-EX

 QIC Extra, a modification to support longer tapes and thus more data by the Verbatim Corporation, was made possible by making the cartridges physically longer to accommodate larger spools.
 In many cases a standard QIC drive and backup package can use the extended length to store additional data, however in some cases an attempt to reformat a QIC-EX cartridge fails since the time taken to traverse the extra length triggers a timeout in the drive or controlling software intended to detect a broken tape.